Blue Physician Recognition

 Local Program Description -

-2013 Professional Providers Quality-Based Reimbursement Program
+2014 Professional Providers Quality-Based Reimbursement Program

 This program will offer an opportunity for eligible providers to earn Blue Physician Recognition and increased reimbursement based on a two-tiered approach.
-This reimbursement will be in addition to the established Maximum Allowable Payments (MAPs) for 2013.
+This reimbursement will be in addition to the established Maximum Allowable Payments (MAPs) for 2014.

 Tier I will apply to all contracting professional providers.
-Services excluded from the additional reimbursement program are clinical lab, pharmacies and pharmaceuticals, and dentists.
+Services excluded from the additional reimbursement program are clinical lab, pharmacies and pharmaceuticals and dentists.

 Tier II will only apply to providers represented in the category of office-based “primary care physicians (PCPs)” (family practice, general practice, general internal medicine, and pediatrics).
 Primary care providers working collaboratively with an ARNP/APRN and/or a PA, also qualifies the ARNP/APRN and/or the PA for the additional tier II reimbursement.
 The components of the QBRP are largely process-based metrics rather than clinical measures.
-Clinical measures as well as an expansion of other quality components will be considered for inclusion for 2014.

 Qualifications for any quality-based reimbursement will be on an individual provider basis, rather than a clinic basis.
-There are four components to the program and an eligible provider will independently qualify for each component.
+There are eight components to the program and an eligible provider will independently qualify for each component.
 The sum of all qualified category incentive percentages will be used to calculate the total QBRP percentage to be applied to the MAPs.

 Tier I Applies to all eligible CAP contracting professional providers